 Although we often refer to social selling as a tool, social selling is a process.
 It's a series of steps that lead to a more valuable engagement for both parties.
 Those steps include:

 The "tool" in selling is your social skills and your ability to understand your prospects' position.
 Social selling is all about genuine interactions and providing fair value to your customers, not leveraging new tools and gimmicks for incremental boosts in success.

 Social media selling can feel a bit awkward at first because it eschews traditional acceptable sales tactics built around the assumption that you don't have time to create real, genuine relationships with prospects over time and instead uses tricks and gimmicks to mimic the building of that relationship in a fraction of the time.

 Social selling focuses on a few key areas, drawn out over weeks and months instead of hours and days:

 Social selling naturally pushes sales reps to educate their prospects slowly over time, while focusing on the specific ways that they can provide value to that particular subject.
 Every engagement is tailored to their needs — not some sales script that offers the best conversion rate.

 A Better Understanding of Customers

 One often overlooked benefit of social media selling (and one of the reasons why it will continue to grow into its role as the future of digital sales) is that it helps sales reps to understand their prospects and customers on a personal level.
-Because social selling encourages engagement and discussion between reps and prospects, they learn more about the people they are selling to.
+Because social selling encourages engagement and discussion between agents and prospects, they learn more about the people they are selling to.